 Photo via the American Swedish Historical Museum

 The oldest Swedish museum in the United States, the American Swedish Historical Museum is a hidden gem for Philly brides.
 Located in FDR Park, it has gorgeous views from the outdoor terrace—and lots of beauty inside, too, with original period paintings, furniture, and textiles depicting the history of Swedes in America; as well as an elegant grand hall and staircase.
 It’s also perfect for large events, with the ability to accommodate up to 360 guests, and features both indoor and outdoor spaces.
-And,

 Photo via the Anthony Wayne House / Photo credit: Bartlett Pair Photography